 5. Make a Demand for Compensation on the Defendant

 Many defendants, or their insurers, settle a dispute rather than go to trial.
 Often, it is beneficial to start these settlement negotiations before filing any lawsuit.

 Settlement negotiations can be long and frustrating.
 There is no guarantee that a defendant will settle, but we generally recommend that our clients give them a chance to do so.

-First, we write a demand letter to the defendant and their insurance company explaining the death and what we believe caused it.
+First, we write a demand letter to the defendant and their insurance company explaining the death, what we believe caused it, and that we believe it qualified as a wrongful death.
 We can also talk about the relevant law, and how it leads to the conclusion that the defendant is responsible for the death.

 In our demand, we also request compensation for applicable losses, such as: